 At the root of it, meditation is the act of bringing awareness to your thoughts, breath and self.

 The whole point of it is to clear your mind, be present, and allow yourself to become more connected to the divine (including your Higher Self).

 This state of mind gives you the ability to understand and change the way you think about things (which is where the clarity and decreased stress comes from).

-It brings you to the here and now and helps you focus on the present.
-It leads you to those “aha” moments.
+Meditation brings you to the here and now and helps you focus on the present, leading you to those “aha” moments.

 In fact, there are several meditation alternatives that allow you to dive in and connect with your Higher Self and intuition!